const/asyncflows/readme.md

 ### Default Execution Context

-When an asynchronous context is needed, but it is not clear whether the current thread has one, It is possible to use `Vat.defaultExecutor()` method, that return current vat, if it is present, or new daemon vat if it is not present.
+When an asynchronous context is needed, but it is not clear whether the current thread has one, It is possible to use `Vat.defaultVat()` method, that return current vat, if it is present, or new daemon vat if it is not present.
 Differently from JDK, the default is a daemon vat instead for ForkJoin pool, because the framework is oriented on interaction with external services (that could block threads in some cases) rather than for CPU computations.